How Long Does It Take Google to Verify Your Business? Complete Approval Timeline Guide

 Verification Method Chosen

 I recently helped a client who had waited three weeks for a postcard that never arrived.
 When we switched to phone verification, her listing was approved within hours.
 The lesson?
-Choose the most efficient verification method available for your business type.
+Choose the most efficient verification method available for your business type, but don’t request multiple methods simultaneously—that can actually reset the process and cause further delays.

 Common Reasons for Delays or Rejections